bjtitus/dotfiles/README.markdown

 Part of the major changes in this branch are to make the bootstrap install approach more friendly with oh-my-zsh.
 I have made a separate `$DOTS` path which points to the .dotfiles directory and zshrc.symlink has some checking to see if .oh-my-zsh exists.
 This is NOT complete yet and the zshrc still contains some settings which might break if oh-my-zsh is not installed.

+## iTerm 2

+When setting up a new machine, make sure to point iTerm 2 to the synced profile in Dropbox.
+Currently in the following path:

+`App Files/iTerm2`

 ## install

 Run this: